Thermodynamic geometry of friction on graphs: Resistance, commute times, and optimal transport

-That is, the linear-response cost of transferring probability between two states is proportional to the squared distance between them in the commute-time embedding.
+That is, the linear-response cost of transporting probability between the two states is quadratic in the distance between them in the commute-time embedding.
 For general $\md \bm{\pi}$, the work increment is

-where $A(x,\cdot)=\bm{a}(x)$.
-The matrix $A$ may be obtained from $C$ via classical multidimensional scaling~\cite{wang_classical_2012}.
-Equation~\eqref{eq:workInc} admits a centroid interpretation: states with positive (negative) increments define a weighted centroid of probability-increasing (probability-decreasing) states in the Euclidean embedding, and the cost of transport is the squared distance between these centroids.
+where the matrix $A$ encodes the embedded positions of the states [$A(x,\cdot)=\bm{a}(x)$] and may be obtained from $C$ via classical multidimensional scaling~\cite{wang_classical_2012}. \Cref{eq:workInc} admits a centroid interpretation: states with positive (negative) increments define a weighted centroid of probability-increasing (probability-decreasing) states in the Euclidean embedding, and the cost of transport is the squared distance between these centroids.